zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 <auth-filters-enabled>false</auth-filters-enabled>
 ```

 Next, you can use the previously defined authorization filters.
+A filter
+definition allows the following tags:

+* filter: the condition for the filter
+* bind: can be either `true` or `false`.
+If `true` oxAuth binds to the entry which is found by the filter as specified above
+* bind-password-attribute: the name of the password attribute
+* base-dn: the name of the base domain, for example `o=gluu`

 ```
 <auth-filters>